konnerhorton/resume-website/content/resume/index.md

 November 2023 - Present

 Six miles of transit rail including five miles of single-bore tunnel and three underground stations.
-We were responsible for developing the schedule and estimate as an independent check on the progressive design build team.
+We were responsible for developing third-party schedule and estimate checks as well as various risk models.

--   Developed a schedule for all tunnel excavation and permanent works, and some enabling and site work.
+-   Developed statistical model to determine the financial value of the risk associated with damage of adjacent assets (buildings, utilities, etc.).
--   Developed statistical model to determine the financial value of the risk associated with adjacent asset (buildings, utilities, etc.) damage.
+-   Developed a conceptual schedule for tunnel excavation, permanent works, and some enabling and site work.

 ### West Ashley Sewer Tunnel Extension